Emergency School Closure and Alert Information

 Communication/collaboration with D86 and D99 feeder schools

-Recently, the district gathered feedback from families and staff on the use of E-Learning Days versus Snow Days.
+The district gathered feedback from families and staff on the use of E-Learning Days versus Snow Days.
 The responses indicated that our community values both options.
-Based on this input, the district will now use a combination of E-Learning Days and Snow Days when schools are closed.
+Based on this input, the district will use a combination of E-Learning Days and Snow Days when schools are closed.

 E-Learning Days: For the first 3 days of closures, and when there is adequate time to inform families and staff, we will implement E-Learning Days.

-Snow Days: After 3 E-Learning Days, the district will look to use Snow Days for any additional closures.
+Snow Days: After 3 E-Learning Days, or if there is not adequate time to inform families and staff of the closure, the district will look to use Snow Days .

-More information on E-Learning and Snow Days can be found HERE.
+More information on E-Learning days can be found HERE.

 Frequently Asked Questions: